dotlang/language/README.md

 Each function call will be dispatched to the implementation with highest priority according to matching rules.

 ## Lambda expression
+- If a lambda is accessing varirables in the parent function, they cannot be re-assigned.
+Compiler will detect this and issue error if they are re-assigned.
+This is to prevent possible data race in which case, a data is modified outside a thread (which is the closure) while the code inside the thread is reading it.
+Use channels to communicate between threads.
 A function type should not include parameter name because they are irrelevant.
 A lambda variable can omit types because they can be inferred: `var x: comparer = (x,y) -> ...` A function literal which does not have a type in the code, must include argument name and type. `(x:int)->int { return x+1 }(10)` or `var fp = (x:int)->int { return x+1}`